scott-mescudi/stegano/README.md

 - **JPEG Image Support:** Embed and extract data from JPEG images.
 - **Data Compression:** Utilizes ZSTD compression for efficient embedding.
 - **Capacity Calculation:** Calculate the maximum data capacity of an image for embedding.
+- **Variable Depth Encoding:** Can adjust how many bits in a byte are used to store data.

 ---